Frequently Asked Questions

 What should I eat the day before weigh-in?

 A: This is one of the most common questions I get!
-The day before weigh-in, your food choices matter more than ever.
-I generally recommend focusing on foods that provide energy without adding unnecessary weight from fiber or water retention.
+The day before weigh-in, your food choices matter more than ever, and the exact strategy depends on how much weight you need to lose and your individual response to different foods.

 How do I know if I'm trying to make a weight class that's too low?